-Discover iconic Vermont hospitality with a personalized touch, conveniently located near Okemo Mountain and all the outdoor activities offered there.
+Discover iconic Vermont hospitality with a personalized touch, conveniently located near Outer Limits Brewery, and Okemo Mountain and all the outdoor activities offered there.
 We are proud to be a certified “green” inn, using clean products and sustaining practices to provide distinctive B&B lodging even as we protect the environment.

 Golden Stage Inn has a rich history as a Vermont bed and breakfast.
 In 1788, Golden Stage Inn was a stagecoach stop, offering one guestroom for men, and another for women, with a chamber pot behind a screen for the bathroom.
 Our Inn now boasts a total of eight rooms/suites from which to choose, all with private bathrooms.
-We love celebrating the Inn’s history while incorporating modern amenities such as luxury mattresses, gas fireplaces and heated floors.
-All this mixed with our commitment to environmentalism and local foods combined with our passion for hospitality means that our guests are treated to a truly unique and welcoming lodging experience at today’s Golden Stage Inn.
+We love celebrating the Inn’s history while incorporating modern amenities such as private bathrooms, luxury mattresses, and gas fireplaces and heated floors in some of the rooms.
+All this mixed with our commitment to environmentalism and local foods, and then combined with our passion for hospitality means that our guests are treated to a truly unique and welcoming lodging experience at today’s Golden Stage Inn.
 Read the reviews, explore our website, and discover why our Vermont Bed and Breakfast is hailed as a relaxing escape to unwind and rediscover the simple pleasures of life.

 Being Green is Golden!

 Our overriding principle in developing our eco-friendly practices is to think before we act.
 Whether we’re brewing coffee or selecting new light fixtures, cleaning toilets or maintaining the landscaping, we carefully consider the environmental and socio-economic impact of each decision along the way.

 This intentionality leads to some fairly recurring practices: